-Oak Tree Fine Press was founded to raise money for organisations offering assistance to children living with or affected by HIV/AIDS and, since the publication of our first volume in 2006, all our profits have been donated to many such charities and groups.
-Some of the organisations that we support today not only assist such children directly but indirectly also – helping them to help themselves to a better future.
+With the support of the author and Noble Laureate J M Coetzee, Oak Tree Fine Press was founded to raise money for organisations offering assistance to children living with or affected by HIV/AIDS in Southern Africa.
+Since the publication of our first volume in 2006, we have supported many charitable organisations and groups.

-At the end of 2009 approximately 33.3 million people globally were living with HIV — more than 2 million of them were children under the age of 15, whose early lives have been deeply affected by the crisis.
+At the end of 2021, approximately 38.4 million people globally were living with HIV — 1.7 million of them were children under the age of 15, whose early lives have been deeply affected by the crisis.

-East and Southern Africa remains the area most heavily affected by the HIV epidemic.
-Out of the total number of people living with HIV worldwide in 2009, 34% resided in 10 countries of Southern Africa.
+East and Southern Africa remain the area most heavily affected by the HIV epidemic.
+Out of the total number of people living with HIV worldwide in 2009, 34% resided in 10 countries in Southern Africa.
 New HIV infections among children due to mother-to-child transmission of HIV are also significant in the region.

 The Lonely Road Foundation empowers a grassroots, community-based response to critical issues for children in rural and underprivileged communities across South Africa who have been orphaned and made vulnerable.